sebfisch/java-data/content/docs/features/recordpatterns.md

 we could[^double] implement a `saturation` method for `RGBColor` values as follows.

-[^double]: We may have to change the types of the fields to integral values because floats and doubles cannot be inspected in `switch` constructs.
+[^double]: We may have to change the types of the fields to integral values because floats and doubles cannot yet be inspected in `switch` constructs.
+However, allowing floats and doubles is planned as future work and might be available in when record patterns are released.

 ```java
     public double saturation() {